pmem/pmdk/README.md

 The **libpmemblk** library is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release.

 - [libpmemlog](https://pmem.io/pmdk/libpmemlog/):  provides a pmem-resident log file.
+(DEPRECATED)

+> NOTICE:
+The **libpmemlog** library is deprecated since PMDK 1.13.0 release and will be removed in the PMDK 1.14.0 release

 - [libpmempool](https://pmem.io/pmdk/libpmempool/):  provides support for off-line pool management and diagnostics.